thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 ---
 layout: docwithnav
-title: Integration with Telegram Bot
+title: Notifications and Alarms on your smartphone using Telegram Bot

 ---